Irinaaa28/Project-Management-Java/README.md

 # Project-Management-Java
-This is a concept of a project management platform using OOP in Java
+This is a concept of a project management platform using OOP in Java.
+Work in progress